RobTillaart/AMC1302/README.md

 The library is not tested with hardware yet - feedback welcome.

 The working is based upon a differential voltage over a defined shunt.
-For the differential voltage 2 ADC measurements are made called N and P.
+For the differential voltage two ADC measurements are made called N and P.
 The calculation for DC is done with Ohm's law, current = (Vp - Vn) / shunt.
-For AC the calculation is more work.
+For AC the calculation is a bit more work.

-The AMC1302 has a build in GAIN of 41, so it is used to measure small voltage differences.
+The AMC1302 has a build in fixed GAIN of 41, so it is used to measure small voltage differences.
 E.g. an input voltage of 0.1 Volt becomes 4.1 volt.

-The AMC1302 is internally opto-isolated so the processor is protected against sudden fluctuations. (read datasheet for details).
+The AMC1302 is internally opto-isolated so the processor / board is protected against sudden fluctuations.
+(Read datasheet for details).

 The library has the following six classes, code wise the only difference is the gain.
-Be sure to use the correct class.
+Be sure to use the correct class as the gain cannot be set.
 For gain error and gain drift check the datasheet.

 |  device    |  gain  |  error  |  drift       |